We may earn a commission for purchases using our links. Learn more

 - Growth hosting Plan ($85/month): All the features in basic and essential plans, plus five additional team members (9 in total), ISP analytics, detailed metro area location and device analytics, 120,000 total monthly downloads, and the ability to compare stats with previous episodes.

 Simplecast just updated the look of their entire platform and brand, along with plenty of new features.
-They are definitely on their way to becoming the best podcast hosting platforms.
+They are definitely on their way to becoming the best.

 - Try Simplecast free for 14 days (use this link with promo code ONSIMPLECAST to get 50% off your first 2 months).

-Spreaker is a podcast hosting platform that has been around since 2010, boasting of more standout features compared to most hosting providers on this list.
+Spreaker is a podcast hosting provider that has been around since 2010, boasting of more standout features compared to most hosting providers on this list.

 One of their best features is the ability to conduct a live podcast, allowing you to interact with your listeners live and direct with chatbox included — without any third-party integration.